There are two types of asbestos

 As the owner of the waste, you are responsible for ensuring your asbestos waste is disposed of lawfully, even if you pay someone to take it away for you.
 Make sure your contractor gives you a copy of the disposal receipt.

-- Bonded asbestos material must be securely packaged
+- Non-friable asbestos material must be securely packaged

 - Friable asbestos material must be kept in a sealed container